Tochemey/goakt/README.md

 - `app.kubernetes.io/component`: set this label with the application name
 - `app.kubernetes.io/name`: set this label with the application name

-In addition, each node _is required to have three different ports open_ with the following ports name for the cluster engine to work as expected:

-- `gossip-port`: help the gossip protocol engine.
-This is actually the kubernetes discovery port
-- `cluster-port`: help the cluster engine to communicate with other GoAkt nodes in the cluster
-- `remoting-port`: help for remoting messaging between actors

 ##### Get Started

 ```go